VtotheK/Notepaint/README.md

 # Notepaint

 If notepad and paint were relatives and they would have a kid.
+Strange school project.

 ![High quality image](docs/Highquality.png)